renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/dynamic_load/README.md

 icpx ... -fPIC -shared add.o -o add.so
 icpx ... main.cpp -o main.exe
 ```
+Note: the `-fPIC` flag is used to generate Position Independent Code, which is a binary code for both static library and share library.
+It allows a shared library to statically link to zlib.

 ## Key Concepts
 The `dynamic load` flow method requires the user to separate the host and device code into separate files.
-Only the loaded libraries are in memory, but requires extra steps to load, therefore only recommended for design with many aocxs.
+You can choose dynamically at runtime which libraries to load and only the loaded libraries are in memory.
+However this requires extra steps to load, therefore only recommended for design with many aocxs.

 ## Building the `dynamic_load` Tutorial